Helping Your Child Adjust After Divorce

 Whether you have chosen to stay in your house or if you moved to a new residence, now is a great time to make some small changes to your home.
 To help your child adjust after divorce, you will want to make them feel safe and secure.
 The best place to start is in their bedroom.

-If you are in a new house, encourage your child to give input for the things they would like to see in their new room.
+If you are in a new house, encourage your child to give input on the things they would like to see in their new room.
 They can choose their new bedding, or maybe a new paint colour.
-Let them look online or go shopping with you so that they can choose some throw pillows for their bed, or a funky lamp for their desk.
+Let them look online or go shopping with you so that they can choose some throw pillows for their bed or a funky lamp for their desk.

 Your household income has likely changed, but there are relatively inexpensive transformations that you can make.
 There are some great websites that offer furniture and décor at reasonable prices (think wayfair.ca).
 If you would rather go out and look at items, you could try stores like Home Sense or Ikea.
 Or even try your local secondhand and thrift stores.